zoeskan/MCB185/unit0-setup.md

 The output shows _some_ of the core programs provided by Linux.
 Note that even though the current focus of your terminal is `/`, you were able to `ls` a different directory.
 You don't need to be in a directory to list it.
-Please read that sentence again.

 To get back to your home directory, use `cd` without any arguments.
 Verify your focus is your home directory using `pwd`.